We always welcome ideas and feedback from parents.

 - The improvements made to buildings, learning environments and resources for the children.

-- The increased ratio of adults to children and especially smaller number of children in year six classes.
+- The increased ratio of adults to children and especially the smaller number of children in year six classes.

 - The wealth of incentives towards better outcomes available to the children.